Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 return reinterpret_cast<GPIO_TypeDef*>(static_cast<uintptr_t>(PORT));

 This layer of conversion might seem redundant at first glance—why not just use the GPIOC macro directly?
 Because C++'s type system doesn't allow us to treat an integer directly as a pointer.
-Although the underlying value of GpioPort::C is the integer GPIOC_BASE, in C++'s type system it is an GpioPort enum value and cannot be implicitly converted to a pointer.
-We need to first convert it to uintptr_t (an integer type large enough to hold a pointer), and then use reinterpret_cast to tell the compiler, "please treat this integer as a pointer."
-The benefit of doing this is that at the template parameter level, GpioPort is a genuine type, and the compiler can help us check at compile time whether a valid port value was passed.
+Although the underlying value of GpioPort::C is the integer GPIOC_BASE, in the C++ type system it is a GpioPort enum value and cannot be implicitly converted to a pointer.
+We need to first cast it to uintptr_t (an integer type large enough to hold a pointer), and then use reinterpret_cast to tell the compiler "please treat this integer as a pointer."
+The benefit of this is that at the template parameter level, GpioPort is a real type, and the compiler can help us check at compile time whether a valid port value was passed.

-This is the real star of today's show.
-GPIO_InitTypeDef is a struct with only four fields, but these four fields determine every behavioral characteristic of a pin:
+This is the real protagonist of today.
+GPIO_InitTypeDef is a structure with only four fields, but these four fields determine all behavioral characteristics of a pin:

 typedef struct {